shaunpersad/docker-tutorial-pt2/README.md

 ### Writing the code

 I encourage you to explore each file in this project, starting from `index.js`, and tracing things to the `src` directory.
+When you're done, copy the `src` directory and the `index.js` file from this project into your own, and you're good to go!

 The gist of what happens is as follows:
 - We connect to our services, then assign our routes and handles with express.